MathieuMorel62/holbertonschool-web_front_end/README.md

 <img src="" width="100%">

 ## Description
-This project is an exploration into the advanced aspects of JavaScript, delving into more complex concepts that are foundational to modern web development.
-It offers an understanding of how JavaScript's unique features can be harnessed to create more efficient, readable, and scalable code.
-By the end of this project, you will gain a deeper insight into JavaScript's functionality and how to apply these advanced techniques in real-world scenarios.
+This project is an exploration into the advanced aspects of **JavaScript**, delving into more complex concepts that are foundational to modern web development.
+It offers an understanding of how **JavaScript's** unique features can be harnessed to create more efficient, readable, and scalable code.
+By the end of this project, you will gain a deeper insight into **JavaScript's** functionality and how to apply these advanced techniques in real-world scenarios.

 #### `General`
 At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), **without the help of Google:**